Admission to Ashville 4th Of July Celebration is free.

 - Web Site: www.yourmetroparks.net

 The Crazy Cardboard Boat Regatta in West Chester, Ohio: This wildly popular event features handcrafted boats made entirely out of cardboard.
 Winners of each category are awarded plaques to commemorate their cardboard victory.
 Come out to the Crazy Cardboard Regatta and enjoy the fun!

-Admission to All American Soap Box Derby is free.
+Saturday admission to FirstEnergy All-American Soap Box Derby is $5.

-The All American Soap Box Derby in Akron, Ohio is held every July and has run nationally since 1934.
-With free admission, the World Championship finals are comprised of more than 550 qualifiers from forty states around the U.S. and five foreign countries.
-The race has more than 15,000 spectators who attend annually and over 1,000 volunteers every year.
-The race features boy and girl drivers from ages 8-20, who compete in one of three different divisions in these “gravity” races for scholarships and other prizes.
-Race week at Derby Downs racetrack is filled with activities including a parade, a rally, and celebrity appearances.
+The FirstEnergy All-American Soap Box Derby in Akron, Ohio is held every July and has run nationally since 1934.
+With free admission, the World Championship finals are comprised of more than 550 qualifiers from states around the U.S. and several foreign countries.
+The race has more than 10,000 spectators who attend annually and over 1,500 volunteers every year.
+The race features boy and girl drivers from ages 7-20, who compete in one of three different divisions in these “gravity” races for scholarships and other prizes.
+Race week at Derby Downs race track is filled with many activities.
 The race encourages young people to take in the true spirit of teamwork and sportsmanship of the derby’s history.
-With over 75 years of race history, every year at the All American Soup Box Derby World Championship is a new, exciting all-day event that has been enjoyed by thousands for generations.
+With over 75 years of race history, every year at the FirstEnergy All-American Soup Box Derby World Championship is a new, exciting all-day event that has been enjoyed by thousands for generations.